 If you are a developer (with no design skills like myself) the short answer is to use the Asset Studio from Android Studio.
 Using Asset Studio is very easy, you can import both of your layers and the Asset Studio will generate the files for you.

-If your app supports Android < 8.0 you can setup Asset Studio to also generate both the legacy icon and the round icon.
+If your app supports Android < 8.0 you can set up Asset Studio to also generate both the legacy icon and the round icon.

-The Asset Studio will show you the safe zone and a really nice preview on how different masks will be applied to your icon.
+The Asset Studio will show you the safe zone and a really nice preview of how different masks will be applied to your icon.
 You can resize both of the layers if needed.
-The background layer can be just a color drawable, but as I mentioned before you can also provide a vector asset, that means the background can be really anything, for example, you can have a gradient as the background layer.
+The background layer can be just a color drawable, but as I mentioned before you can also provide a vector asset, which means the background can be really anything, for example, you can have a gradient as the background layer.